Francodo/Stock_Market_Time_Series/README.md

 Jupyter Notebook
 TensorFlow
 Data file (all_stocks_5yr.csv)
-Database - Postgres
+Database - PostgresSQL

 Exploratory and Preprocessing

 The first step in this analysis is to inspect the data to be analyzed, in other words, get familiar with the structure and characteristics of this particular data.
 Having a good understanding of the data is crucial to determining how to proceed with the analysis of the data.
 Our Time Series Stock Market Data consists of seven columns and sixty thousand rows.
 Due to processing resource challenges the data is significantly reduced to a three thousand and seventy seven rows.
 Every raw data consists of wrong or incomplete or null information, which does not make any sense to the computer in terms of analysis.
 In the process, the data has to be cleaned.
-Following that cleaning procedure, the NAN, Nas and Nulls are dropped from the data.
+Following that cleaning procedure, the NAN, NAs and Nulls are dropped from the data.
 Further the date format was changed and set as index.

 Column objects or features of this data are:
 	Date – Date of trading